dtome-pe/cub3d/README.md

 ## Description

-This program parses a 2D map and renders a 3D world using raytracing algorithms, takes basic key handling for movement and rotation and handles basic texture management with the basic grapihc engine Minilibx.
+This program parses a 2D map and renders a 3D world using raytracing algorithms, takes basic key handling for movement and rotation and handles basic texture management with the Minilibx graphic engine.

 ## Installation